 You don’t forget the day you met your very first best friend.
 Well at least I don’t!
 It was my first day of kindergarten at Guy Park Avenue School.
-I did not want my mom to leave me in Mrs Palazzole’s classroom on that traumatic morning in September of 1959 but she did any way.
+I didn’t want my mom to leave me in Mrs Palazzole’s classroom on that traumatic morning in September of 1959 but she did any way.
 There were at least a half dozen kids in the room already crying and I was just about to join them when he sat down in an empty chair next to me.
 We just started talking to each other and we pretty much kept up that conversation for the next nine years.
 His name was Joe, his dad ran a radio station and he lived up on Fairmont Avenue.

 We were both tall for our age, we both came from Italian heritage, we both had black hair and we were both a little chubby.
 We definitely had our differences.
 He loved the Dodgers and I was a Yankee fan, he wanted Nixon to win in 1960 and I was for Kennedy, he was a hillbilly and I was a river rat but there was no doubt about it, we were soul brothers.
 The first phone call I ever made in my life was to him and I still remember his number, Victor 25623.
 We both became enamored with American History and by the time we reached second grade, he and I were making our own Civil War epics consisting of hundreds of hand drawn battle scenes taped together in huge rolls.
-Our beloved teacher, Betty Kent (God rest her soul) used to make the rest of the class sit there while we described each crayon produced scene in graphic detail.
+Our teacher, Betty Kent (God rest her soul) used to make the rest of the class sit there while we described each crayon produced scene in graphic detail.

 I visited his house after school and he came to my birthday parties.
 One year, me, him and his little brother Phil marched in the Kiwanis Halloween parade as the Spirit of 76.
 We won a pen set, but so did everyone else.
 I’ll never forget the moon landscape he, I and John Belive built inside a huge cardboard box for our sixth grade science fair or how hard he laughed when the principal, Mr. Capece caught me doing a rather profane impersonation of the school janitor.